 For many adults, age is just a number.
-In fact, according to a survey by Pew Research Center, half of adults over 50 surveyed said they feel at least ten years younger than their age.
+In fact, according to .
 But despite this youthful feeling, many adults might not realize that their bodies aren’t keeping up with their perceptions.
 While you are busy living life, you may be losing muscle during aging.

 After the age of 40, you may lose up to 8% of your muscle mass every 10 years, which can lead to weakness and could interfere with aging adults’ ability to live a full and active life.
 However, the good news is you can help slow this aging condition with a good exercise plan and nutrition.

 “It’s important for adults and physicians to take nutrition seriously, and evaluate whether people are getting the nutrients needed to maintain muscle health as they age.”